mave/mave-ios-sdk/README.md

 ## License

-This SDK is released under a proprietary license, to use it in your released application you need to be using the Mave platform (sign up for our beta at [mave.io/beta/signup](http://app.mave.io/beta/signup)).
+MIT.
 See the LICENSE file.